Havold/CS405-Image-Captioning/README.md

 ## 🌟 Features
 - **Home:** Displays the main page of the application.
-- **Denoising:** Provides various noise types (Sparkle, Salt and Pepper, Gaussian Noise) to image and image denoising functionality using 2 filters: Mean, Median Filter.
+- **Denoising:** Provides various noise types (Sparkle, Salt and Pepper, Gaussian) to image and image denoising functionality using 2 filters: Mean, Median Filter.
 - **Sharpening:** Sharpens images with adjustable sharpening levels.
 - **Edge Detectors:** Detects image edges using Sobel, Prewitt, and Canny methods.